anthony-tuininga/ceODBC/doc/src/cursor.rst

    Make the cursor skip to the next available set, discarding any remaining row from the current set.
 If there are no more sets, None is returned;
-   otherwise, the cursor ifself is returned as a convenience for fetching data from it.
+   otherwise, the cursor itself is returned as a convenience for fetching data from it.
 Note that not all databases support the concept of multiple result sets.